rahulswain58708/first-portfolio-html/README.md

-# first-portfolio-html
-My First Portfolio Website Using Only Html.
+# My First HTML Portfolio Website

+This is my first personal portfolio website created using only *HTML*.
+It includes a short bio, my photo, and a simple layout.
+I'm currently learning *full stack development*, and this marks the beginning of my journey.

+## 🔧 Technologies Used
+- HTML5